Ons Jabeur: 2019: US Open third round

-Jabeur played all four Grand Slam main draws for the first time in 2019, and stayed in the top 100 the entire year.
+Jabeur played all four major main draws for the first time in 2019, and stayed in the top 100 the entire year.
 She lost in the first round at the first three Grand Slam tournaments of the season, and did not win multiple main draw matches at any tournaments until after the French Open in May.
 Jabeur had a better second half of the season.
 She reached the semifinals at the Premier-level Eastbourne International, where she upset home favourite and world No. 19, Johanna Konta.
 She withdrew before the semifinal due to a right ankle injury.

 Jabeur's next big result came at the US Open.
 She defeated No. 27 Caroline Garcia and then Aliaksandra Sasnovich to reach the third round at a Grand Slam tournament for the second time in her career.
 She lost a tight three-set match to world No. 3, Karolína Plíšková, in the third round.
 With this success, she reached a career-high ranking of No. 51.
 The only other tournament of the year where Jabeur won multiple main-draw matches was the Tianjin Open in October.
 She defeated three players including No. 36 Yulia Putintseva, before losing to Rebecca Peterson in her second semifinal of the year.

-2020: Grand Slam quarterfinal, top 50
+2020: A major quarterfinal, top 50

 Jabeur had a major breakthrough at the Australian Open.
 After defeating Johanna Konta and Caroline Garcia in the first two rounds, she beat Caroline Wozniacki in three sets in the last match of Wozniacki's career.
 Jabeur defeated a fourth top 50 player in succession in Wang Qiang before losing to eventual champion Sofia Kenin in the quarterfinals.
 With this result, she made her top-50 debut, and also became the first Arab woman to reach a Grand Slam quarterfinal.

 The following month, Jabeur continued her progress after receiving two wildcards to both Premier tournaments in the Middle East.
-She held a match point against No. 2, Simona Halep, in a second-round loss at the Dubai Tennis Championships.
+She held a match point against No. 2, Simona Halep, in a second-round loss at Dubai.
 She then reached the quarterfinals at the Qatar Ladies Open, where she upset world No. 3, Karolína Plíšková, in the third round.
-After the COVID-19 season suspension, Jabeur continued her good form at a Grand Slam level by reaching the third round of the US Open and the fourth round of the French Open for the first time in her career.
+After the COVID-19 season suspension, Jabeur continued her good form at a major level by reaching the third round of the US Open and the fourth round of the French Open for the first time in her career.
 She finished the year as world No. 31, her highest year-end ranking thus far.